Call: (888) 454-7015

 How to Jibe a Sailboat

-In this video, Kevin Wensley, Offshore Sailing School Director of Operations, shows you how to properly handle the sails when you move the boat through the wind.
+In this adjusting sails video you learn how to properly handle the sails when you move the boat through the wind.
 This is called jibing and when done right, there is little strain on the lines or the crew.

 How to Use a Winch